gdusbabek/collene/README.md

 ## It Sucks

 Lucene does a lot of tiny one-byte writes.
-This mean performance will be bad because chances are that you need to first read a column before you apply the update.
+This means performance will be poor because chances are that you need to first read a column before you apply the update.

-The good news is that there is a ton of low hanging performance fruit
+The good news is that there is a ton of low hanging performance fruit.
+Go for it.